astronomo94/astronomo94.github.io/README.md

 ![An artistic representation of a kilonova](./images/kilonova.jpg)

-I'm resident in Sabbio Chiese (BS), even though since 2013 I live in Padova, Italy.
+%I'm resident in Sabbio Chiese (BS), even though since 2013 I live in Padova, Italy.

 Here you can find a [link to my CV](./Curriculum_Vitae.pdf "My CV").